European clubs show Ukraine support

 Zenit suffered a 3-2 defeat on aggregate after having an injury-time goal disallowed by VAR, which would have taken the tie to extra time.
 Meanwhile, the Russian side had defender Yaroslav Rakitskiy, capped 54 times by Ukraine, on the bench.

-Before their Europa League meeting at the Stadio San Paolo, Barcelona and Napoli players stood together behind a large banner which read "Stop War".
+Before their Europa League meeting at the Diego Armando Maradona Stadium, Barcelona and Napoli players stood together behind a large banner which read "Stop War".

 Fans of Croatian side Dinamo Zagreb held a banner which read "Support to the people of Ukraine" in their 1-0 home win over Sevilla.